About the Program

 Orders will be placed for individual cuts of fresh beef and paid for in advance through a secure website, and the farmer maintains regularly scheduled drop site locations.
 A major benefit of this business model for the farmer is the ability to plan production and create time saving efficiencies.
-With a pre-order system, the farmer will know in advance what cuts and quantity of cuts to prepare, package and deliver, including profit details.
+With a pre-order system, the farmer will know in advance which cuts and quantity of cuts to prepare, package and deliver, including profit details.
 A major benefit of this model for the customer is a reliable and convenient source of fresh beef with the added benefit of connecting directly with the farmer on a regular basis.

 This business model will bridge the gap between farmers, processors and urban customers.
 A communications strategy could include the use of social media, recipes, cooking advice and farm visit days.
 The interaction through the delivery service will also allow for meaningful dialogue and feedback between farmer and customer.